machineghost/docs/docs/install-in-vm.md

 ![Storage Device Name](/images/install-in-a-vm/disk_storage_size.png)

-Feel free to just pick the defaults here and click on the "Create" button.
+You have to select at least 15 GB, as the default 10 GB are too small.
+Then click on the "Create" button.

 ### Step 8